hashicorp/design-system/website/docs/components/form/super-select/partials/guidelines/guidelines.md

 ![Flow showing the behavior of the show selected button when no selections have been made yet.](/assets/components/form/super-select/super-select-flow-no-selections-select-all.png)

 Additionally, “Clear selected” will wipe out the selections and revert the SuperSelect to its deselected state.
+This button is hidden if there are no selections.

 ![Flow showing the behavior of the clear selected button and how it reverts the SuperSelect's state to the default one](/assets/components/form/super-select/super-select-flow-clear-selected.png)